EITHaoZheng/Resume/README.md

 Hao Zheng (2025).
 Building Agility through Digital Transformation: A Strategic Perspective.
 Book Chapter, Intechopen.

-Hao Zheng, and Menghan Li (2026).
+Hao Zheng and Menghan Li (2026).
 What Drives Purchase Intention?
 A Configurational Perspective Using Fuzzy-Set Qualitative Comparative Analysis and Machine Learning.
 Proceedings of the 4th International Conference on Environmental Sustainability Through Waste and Recycling.
 Boston, Massachusetts, U.S.

-Hao Zheng, and Menghan Li (2026).
+Hao Zheng and Menghan Li (2026).
 How Is Brand Attitude Shaped?
 A Configurational Perspective Using Fuzzy-Set Qualitative Comparative Analysis and Machine Learning.
 Proceedings of the 4th International Conference on Environmental Sustainability Through Waste and Recycling.
 Boston, Massachusetts, U.S.

-Hao Zheng, and Menghan Li (2026).
+Hao Zheng and Menghan Li (2026).
 Sustainability in Kulmbacher Brauerei: A Structure-Conduct-Performance Perspective.
 Proceedings of the 4th International Conference on Environmental Sustainability Through Waste and Recycling.
 Boston, Massachusetts, U.S.

 Hao Zheng, Qiuyu Chen, Baao Xie, Xin Jin, and Wenjun Zeng (2026).
 Configuring Supply Chain Resilience: An Integrated Fuzzy-set Qualitative Comparative Analysis and Machine Learning Approach, 2026 INFORMS Conference on Service Science.
 Hangzhou, China.
 (Accepted)